middyjs/middy/docs/UPGRADE.md

 # Upgrade 1.x -> 2.x

-See [CHANGELOG](/docs/CHANGELOG.md) for overview of changes.
+See [CHANGELOG](/docs/CHANGELOG.md) for an overview of changes.

-Version 2.x of Middy no longer supports Node.js versions 10.x and 12.x.
-You are highly encouraged to move to Node.js 14, which support ES6 modules by default and optional chaining.
+Version 2.x of Middy no longer supports Node.js versions 10.x.
+You are highly encouraged to move to Node.js 14, which support ES6 modules by default (`export`), optional chaining (`?.`) and nullish coalescing operator (`??`) natively.

-All modules are `esm`

 ## Core
 - In handler `callback(err, reponse)` have been removed for `async/await` support